swentel/indieweb/README.md

 - Feeds: create Microformats2 and JF2 feeds
 - Post context: store context for content and microsub items
 - Media cache: store images locally for internal webmention and microsub endpoint
-- WebSub: WebSub PuSH 0.4 for publishing and subscribing
+- WebSub: WebSub PuSH 0.4 for publishing and subscribing, integrates with Microsub for feed subscription
 - Contacts: store contacts for Micropub contact query

 Additional useful modules